rizar/systematic-generalization-sqoop/README.md

 We tried to not break existing models from the CLEVR codebase with our modifications, but we haven't tested their code after our changes.
 We recommend using using the CLEVR and "Inferring and Executing Programs for Visual Reasoning" code directly.

-### Pretrained Models

-We will have pretrained models available soon.
-In the meanwhile, feel free to use our code to train your own FiLM models; it should only take ~12 hours on a good GPU to train a solid one (See training curves in the arXiv paper appendix).
+Training a solid FiLM CLEVR model should only take ~12 hours on a good GPU (See training curves in the paper appendix).

 ### Running models